Smelling Salts (album)

-Smelling Salts is the second album by the Alternative Country band Trailer Bride, the first on Bloodshot Records.
+Smelling Salts is the second album by the alternative country band Trailer Bride, their first for Bloodshot Records.

 Critical reception

-AllMusic's Tim Sheridan gave Smelling Salts 3 stars out of 5, writing, "The real strength here is the insistent chime of Melissa Swingle's guitar against the elemental rhythm section of Brad Goolsby and Daryl White.
+AllMusic's Tim Sheridan wrote, "The real strength here is the insistent chime of Melissa Swingle's guitar against the elemental rhythm section of Brad Goolsby and Daryl White.
 At their best, they create the thick atmosphere of the Velvet Underground on a farm field trip."